Watson Health Data Vis Guild

 I also arranged for other Watson Health teams to present, whose products included or could benefit from visualizations.
 This way we could provide feedback and collaborate together on potential solutions.
 These “case studies”, as I called them, were intended to simply be point-in-time presentations so as to minimize the preparation required.
 I established a Mural template to help guide these sessions and help the presenting product team to provide the proper context for the rest of us in the guild.

 IBM’s Design Language team had begun work on a set of guidelines to help designers more effectively communicate and visualize aggregate data, calling on Accurat—a design firm specializing in data vis—as consultants.
-I met with Accurat team member and renowned data vis designer Giorgia Lupi a number of times to share real use cases and act as an ambassador of the AI and healthcare product spaces.
+I met with Accurat team member and renowned data vis designer Giorgia Lupi and others to share real use cases and act as an ambassador of the AI and healthcare product spaces.
 The principles that went into our company’s data vis guidelines needed to account for the complexity that our design teams and our users dealt with daily.

 The Accurat team gave a talk at IBM’s Austin studio about their vision for the data vis guidelines and also showed some of their own inspiring work, all of which I recorded to share with the other Watson Health locations.

-During Accurat’s presentation, Giorgia Lupi had shown a passion project she’d done with a friend that had come to be called “Dear Data”.
+During Accurat’s presentation, Giorgia Lupi had shown a passion project she’d done with Stephanie Posavec that had come to be called “Dear Data”.
 They’d mailed each other weekly, hand-made postcards featuring visualized data collected from the seemingly innocuous minutiae of their everyday lives.
 The incredibly detailed yet organic visualizations revealed subtle traits of their creators through both their content and form.